dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2023/10/13
+In case you haven't seen it yet, here is a perfect Friday video content: [The Art of Code](https://www.youtube.com/watch?v=6avJHaC3C2U) by [Dylan Beattie](https://mastodon.social/@dylanbeattie@hachyderm.io) (the classic recording at [NDC London](https://ndclondon.com)).

+#### 2023/10/12
+This is your regular reminder that pull requests are a waste in a typical company environment.
+PRs make you cosplay continuous integration instead of actually doing it.
+See this blog post by [Benji Weber](https://mastodon.social/@benjiweber) for details [https://benjiweber.co.uk/blog/2020/02](https://benjiweber.co.uk/blog/2020/02).

+#### 2023/10/11
+Would you rather have a feature/tool which depends on some non-public API (and can break in the future without notice) or not have the feature/tool at all?
+I'd choose the first option.
+Also in my experience some public APIs end up as volatile as internal ones 🤷🤔

+#### 2023/10/10
+#IntelliJ tip for #Kotlin.
+You can search for class default constructor (instead of class usages) by positioning cursor before the paren "(".
+Like this `class Foo|(val n: Int)` and invoke "Show Usages" action.
+I found it by chance.
+Wish it was more discoverable though 🧐

 #### 2023/10/07
 What about namespace "pollution" by extension functions in #Kotlin?
 E.g. a library with `fun Any?.print()` (yes, it's a #kotest #rant again) will add `print()` to code completion popup for all objects.
 Sure, IDE can deprioritise it, but maybe don't do it in the first place?